Customer Service Representative (Former Employee), Mississauga, ON – February 13, 2013

 Pros: benefits, steady employment for those who like csr work, easy access location

 Cons: factory like setting, poor lighting for eyes, found air quality poor

 work is reviewed and scored daily as a CSR.
 Little tolerance for those who do not adapt quickly.
 Office space is nice at front entrance however call centre is located in back in a factory like setting of an industrial unit.

-Independent Contractor (Former Employee), North Randall, OH – September 9, 2014
+Independent Contractor (Direct Sales) (Former Employee), chelsea mas – December 10, 2014

 morning meeting everyday for at least and hour or more knocking peoples doors for 12 hours a day

 i personally hated they job they sell you on a dream just to hire you at no point and time during the interview or training do they tell you that you will be knocking doors until your practically at someones door

 Business Retention Specialist (Former Employee), Houston, TX – December 3, 2014

 Pros: cohesive team members, regular business hours and days

 Cons: healthcare, holiday schedule